LanguageStructure/Tweet_phyloTG/TwitterConf.md

 ## 6 (To do and REFS)

-Collect more hist. information, improve cognacy.
-Cogancy alone is not all, include other ling. data.
+Collect more historical info, improve cognacy.
+Cognacy alone is not all; include other linguistic data.
 Constrain and calibrate model(s) (dates, geography, ratios, monophyletic groups).
-More info., references, and comments: https://tular.org/tgtweet
+More info, references, and comments: https://tular.org/tgtweet.
+Thank you!